MrGiovanni/TextoMorph/README.md

 python train.py dataset.name=liver_tumor dataset.data_root_path=$datapath dataset.label_root_path=$tumorlabel dataset.dataset_list=['liver'] dataset.uniform_sample=False model.results_folder_postfix="liver"  model.vqgan_ckpt=$vqgan_ckpt
 ```

-We offer the pre-trained checkpoints of Diffusion Model for liver, pancreas and kidney, respectively.
-This checkpoint can be directly used for segmentation if you do not want to re-train the Diffusion Model.
-Simply download it to `Segmentation/TumorGeneration/model_weight`
+We provide pre-trained checkpoints of the Diffusion Model for liver, pancreas, and kidney, respectively.
+These checkpoints can be directly utilized for segmentation tasks without the need to re-train the Diffusion Model.
+To use them, simply download the required checkpoints to the `Segmentation/TumorGeneration/model_weight` directory.

 #### 🔗 Checkpoints Overview